tingold/pgdog/docs/docs/configuration/index.md

 By default, pgDog looks for both configuration files in the current working directory.
 Alternatively, you can pass `--config=<path>` and `--users=<path>` arguments to pgDog on startup.

+### Hot reload

+Most settings can be reloaded without restarting pgDog.
+This allows to tweak them at runtime without breaking client or server connections.
+For settings that can't be changed at runtime, a note is added to the documentation.

 ## Overview

 | Name | Description |